 The previous logo was a straightforward but competent typographical construction with a distinctive “U” character that neatly paired with the “l” and “x”.
 The use of bold italics delivered a fairly conventional sense of motion but appropriately resolved the product’s swift application and durability.
 Reliable but certainly not inspiring.
 In contrast Dulux’s new global identity is bursting with bright colours and rhythm that feels positive, creative and inclusive.
 It understands today’s home decor/DIY market as one of frequent change and self-expression and as such delivers a positive “can do” message through the dynamic posture of a hero-like character and billowing flag aesthetic that implores consumers to go forth and colour.

-The wordmark, developed by freelance designer Rob Clark (and created as a complete and proprietary typeface), resolves the same visual messages of the previous identity but in a far more understanding and accessible manner through its smooth curves and windswept terminals.
+The wordmark, developed by freelance designer Rob Clarke (and created as a complete and proprietary typeface), resolves the same visual messages of the previous identity but in a far more understanding and accessible manner through its smooth curves and windswept terminals.
 The lock-up has a smart balance of positive and negative space, the “hero” is well placed and carries the direction of the “x” well and together with the wind swept banner deliver a strong forward momentum.